 - You never care about anyone else but yourself.

 Often, saying nothing at all is far more effective than arguing back.
 Your quietness sends a message that you don’t care, and that lack of attention feels inherently threatening to a narcissist.
+Your lack of attention will make the Narcissist miserable for sure.

 #2 Doing Something They Don’t Like